Representations of Hermitian Commutative *-Algebras by Unbounded Operators: Appendix: Derivation of Some Known Consequences

-\begin{proof} Let $\varphi$ be a non-zero positive linear functional on a Hermitian commutative unital $*$-algebra $A$.
-Consider the unital representation $\pi$ associated to $\varphi$ by the GNS construction.
-Let $P$ be the spectral measure yielded by Theorem \ref{main}.
+\begin{proof} Let $\varphi$ be a positive linear functional on a Hermitian commutative unital \st-algebra $A$ such that $\varphi(e) = 1$.
+Consider the cyclic unital representation $\pi$ associated to $\varphi$ by the GNS construction.
+Let $P$ be the spectral measure provided by Theorem \ref{main}.
 Now $\varphi$ can be regained from $\pi$ via